 Aside from this, because of its natural shade and construction, Jarrah is not as easily customisable into different colours.

-As you can see, Jarrah furniture is a worthy choice when you are looking for a distinctive hardwood for your furniture pieces.
+As you can see, cabinet makers Newcastle is a worthy choice when you are looking for a distinctive hardwood for your furniture pieces.
 Unique and charming, and with water and termite resistance to boot, you’ll be hard pressed to find a hardwood with rich character like this.